freshtilledsoil/iPad-Prototyping/README.md

-iPad-Prototyping
+iPad Prototyping
 ================

-A framework for quick prototyping of iPad apps using image mockups.
+A framework for quick prototyping of iPad apps.